 History of the Legendary Aircraft

-A Long Journey to the Sky: the Tu-144 Creation History
+A Long Journey into the Sky: the Tu-144 Creation History

 |Tu-144 prototype in its maiden flight.
 Photo by Tupolev PJSC|